-Vanessa Collingridge has travelled the world from the frozen Antarctic to Tahiti.
-Here, the renowned geographer, explorer, author and presenter shares her experiences with CD Traveller and reveals why Scotland will always hold a special place in her heart
+Vanessa Collingridge has traveled the world from the frozen Antarctic to Tahiti.
+Here, the renowned geographer, explorer, author and presenter shares her experiences with CD-Traveller and reveals why Scotland will always hold a special place in her heart

 What do you like to do on holiday?